Beretta 92

 The Beretta 92 (also Beretta 96 and Beretta 98) is a series of semi-automatic pistols designed and manufactured by Beretta of Italy.
-The Beretta 92 was designed in 1975, and production began in 1976.
-Many variants in several different calibers continue to be used to the present.

-The United States military replaced the .45 ACP M1911A1 pistol in 1985 with the Beretta 92FS, designated as the "M9."

 History

-The Beretta 92 pistol evolved from earlier Beretta designs, most notably the M1923 and M1951.
-From the M1923 comes the open slide design, while the alloy frame and the hinged locking block, originally from Walther P38, were first used in the M1951.
-The grip angle and the front sight integrated with the slide were also common to earlier Beretta pistols.
-What were perhaps the Model 92's two most important advanced design features had first appeared on its immediate predecessor, the 1974 .380 caliber Model 84.
-These improvements both involved the magazine, which featured direct feed; that is, there was no feed ramp between the magazine and the chamber (a Beretta innovation in pistols).
-In addition, the magazine was a "double-stacked" design, a feature originally introduced in 1935 on the Browning Hi-Power.

 Carlo Beretta, Giuseppe Mazzetti and Vittorio Valle, all experienced firearms designers, contributed to the final design in 1975.

+The Beretta 92 was designed in 1975, and production began in 1976.
+Many variants in several calibers continue to be used to the present.

 Evolution

 92

 Production began in May 1976, and ended in February 1983.
 Approximately 7,000 units were of the first "step slide" design and 45,000 were of the second "straight slide" type.

 92S

 In order to meet the requirements of some law enforcement agencies, Beretta modified the Beretta 92 by adding a slide-mounted combined safety and decocking lever, replacing the frame-mounted manual thumb safety.

 This resulted in the 92S, which was adopted by several Italian law enforcement and military units.
 The magazine release button is at the bottom of the grip as is customary in Europe.

 This model was produced from 1978 to 1982.
+The name "92S" means "Sicurezza", or "security" (as in "safety"), in Italian.